Mynchro/DCI_Nebula-Odyssey_Modul1/README.md

 The timeline for the first module project was from February 20, 2024, to February 28, 2024.

 The project is located in the **src** folder.

+*Note* After the presentation of the HTML-CSS project, we have already started writing some JavaScript implementations, for example, to change images via on-click events. *Note*